 - the best method to communicate with the student (phone, e-mail, etc.).

 The student submits their appeal letter to the Registrar's Office.
-The Registrar will provide the appeal to the supervisor of the faculty member for the course.
-Within ten (10) working days from receipt of the letter, the supervisor will evaluate the concern, render a decision, and notify the student.
-As part of his/her evaluation, the supervisor may schedule a conversation with the student and may consult University faculty, staff, or administrators for clarification and/or guidance.
-If the supervisor does not act on or resolve the concern to the reasonable satisfaction of the student, within ten (10) days of being notified of the decision, the student can initiate STEP 3 of the appeal process.
+The Registrar will provide the appeal to the relevant administrator (e.g., division chair, program director, Dean) for the course.
+Within ten (10) working days from receipt of the letter, the relevant administrator will evaluate the concern, render a decision, and notify the student.
+As part of his/her evaluation, the relevant administrator may schedule a conversation with the student and may consult University faculty, staff, or administrators for clarification and/or guidance.
+If the relevant administrator does not act on or resolve the concern to the reasonable satisfaction of the student, within ten (10) days of being notified of the decision, the student can initiate STEP 3 of the appeal process.